Southern Front of the Russian Civil War: Ukraine in the Southern Front

-At the Same time, the Reds were also fighting against the Ukrainians, as well as the Poles.
+At the same time, the Reds were also fighting against the Ukrainians, as well as the Poles.

 With the defeat of Germany in the First World War, the pro-German Government, The Hetmanate, under Pavlo Skoropadsky was overthrown and the relative safety Ukraine had under German occupation and protection was gone.
 The Reds set up their own Bolshevik Ukrainian government.

-The Ukrainian National Republic (UNR) faced many enemies from late 1918 onwards.
-It faced the Reds to the north-east, Whites (who were against Ukrainian separation) to the south-east marching northwards against Moscow and the Anarchist Black Army of Nestor Makhno springing up all over Ukraine.
+The Ukrainian National Republic (UNR) faced many enemies from late 1918 onward.
+It faced the Reds to the north-east, Whites (who were against Ukrainian separation) to the south-east marching northwards against Moscow and the Anarchist Revolutionary Insurgent Army of Ukraine of Nestor Makhno springing up all over Ukraine.
 The UNR came to terms with the Rumanians and the Entente who occupied Odessa in February 1919, and this allowed the UNR to release troops to face the Whites, Reds and Poles.
 Fighting broke out in January 1919 and the Reds pushed the Ukrainian forces back.
-Kyiv fell to the Reds in February 1919 and had pushed the UNR's forces against Polish ones moving into Volhynia.
+Kiev fell to the Reds in February 1919 and had pushed the UNR's forces against Polish ones moving into Volhynia.
 This cut the UNR's armies in two.
 By May 1919, the UNR occupied a small strip of land around Brody and at the same time were negotiating with the Poles, with an armistice with the Poles, the Ukrainians could push forwards and they attacked south-eastwards to Kamanets Podil'skyi.
 With Denikin launching an offensive against the Reds in the north, along with spontaneous peasant uprisings allowed the Ukrainians to retake Kiev in August 1919, but they were expelled by Denikin's forces.
 With Denikin's defeat and the Ukrainians in severe trouble, they made an alliance with the Poles in April 1920, the combined Polish-Ukrainian forces pushed back the Reds, who occupied most of Ukraine.
 This was part of the Polish–Soviet War, and ended up with gains for Poland after the treaty of Riga in 1921, but with nothing for the Ukrainians who were fully defeated.
 The Ukrainians based in Poland tried to launch offensives and raids into Soviet Ukraine, but these failed considerably.